Guide to Paihia for Budget Travellers

 The Twin Coast Cycle Trail

 Cycle through a mix of farmland countryside, forest, historic tunnels on the Twin Coast Cycle Trail.
-This grade 1-3 87km trail goes between Opua and Horeke.
+This grade 1-3 87km (54 miles) trail goes between Opua and Horeke.
 Opua is just a short drive down the coast from Paihia, but local tour operators, like Paihia Mountain Bikes, can hire out bikes and transport you to one end of the trail and pick you up at the other (or whichever sections you want to do).

 Historic Sites in Paihia